techidaily/site-android-transfer/source/_posts/solved-move-from-sony-xperia-1-v-to-ios-not-working-problems-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Transferring data from android to iOS device has been made easier with the Move to iOS app.
 However, you need to consider the requirements for the data transfer process to complete successfully.
 You can also apply Dr. Fone – Phone Transfer as your recommended alternatives to transfer android data to the iOS device in the simplest way.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://screen-video-capture.techidaily.com/new-voice-logger-innovations-for-mac-users-unveiling-the-best-5-apps/"><u>[New] Voice Logger Innovations for Mac Users Unveiling the Best 5 Apps</u></a></li>
+<li><a href="https://location-social.techidaily.com/how-to-change-location-on-tiktok-to-see-more-content-on-your-samsung-galaxy-a14-5g-drfone-by-drfone-virtual-android/"><u>How to Change Location on TikTok to See More Content On your Samsung Galaxy A14 5G | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-2-ways-to-transfer-text-messages-from-vivo-y27s-to-iphone-1514131211x8-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 2 Ways to Transfer Text Messages from Vivo Y27s to iPhone 15/14/13/12/11/X/8/ | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-5-ways-to-teach-you-to-transfer-files-from-infinix-gt-10-pro-to-other-android-devices-easily-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, 5 Ways To Teach You To Transfer Files from Infinix GT 10 Pro to Other Android Devices Easily | Dr.fone</u></a></li>
+<li><a href="https://change-location.techidaily.com/in-2024-9-mind-blowing-tricks-to-hatch-eggs-in-pokemon-go-without-walking-on-vivo-s18e-drfone-by-drfone-virtual-android/"><u>In 2024, 9 Mind-Blowing Tricks to Hatch Eggs in Pokemon Go Without Walking On Vivo S18e | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-easiest-guide-how-to-clone-nokia-g42-5g-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Easiest Guide How to Clone Nokia G42 5G Phone? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-lava-yuva-2-to-phone-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Lava Yuva 2 To Phone | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-nubia-red-magic-9-proplus-to-other-android-devices-devices-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Nubia Red Magic 9 Pro+ to Other Android Devices Devices? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-xiaomi-civi-3-disney-100th-anniversary-edition-to-iphone-xs11-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Xiaomi Civi 3 Disney 100th Anniversary Edition to iPhone XS/11 | Dr.fone</u></a></li>
+<li><a href="https://screen-sharing-recording.techidaily.com/learn-to-record-mi-11s-display-effortlessly-for-2024/"><u>Learn to Record Mi 11'S Display Effortlessly for 2024</u></a></li>
+<li><a href="https://extra-tips.techidaily.com/preparing-your-pc-and-room-for-the-ultimate-vr/"><u>Preparing Your PC and Room for the Ultimate VR</u></a></li>
+<li><a href="https://tech-savvy.techidaily.com/revolutionize-your-cycling-experience-with-photochromic-smart-glasses-the-hud-innovation-unveiled-on-zdnet/"><u>Revolutionize Your Cycling Experience with Photochromic Smart Glasses - The HUD Innovation Unveiled on ZDNet</u></a></li>
+<li><a href="https://article-knowledge.techidaily.com/samsung-photo-editor-review-2023-pros-con-features-and-guide/"><u>Samsung Photo Editor Review 2023 - Pros, Con, Features, and Guide</u></a></li>
+<li><a href="https://fox-helps.techidaily.com/top-professional-camera-choices-complete-360-guide-2023/"><u>Top Professional Camera Choices - Complete 360 Guide 2023</u></a></li>
+<li><a href="https://win-able.techidaily.com/windows-10youtube/"><u>Windows 10で簡単な方法：YouTubeビデオの記録ガイド</u></a></li>
+</ul></div>